webtactics/thirdavenue.com.au/testimonials/Ipsos-Mediact.md

 She is proactive and responsive, understands the market and is respected across the media fraternity.

-I’ve known Rochelle in a professional capacity for many years, she is consistent and she cares.<span class="rightfloat">{% include "components/global/quote-right.html" %}</span>
+I’ve known Rochelle in a professional capacity for many years, she is consistent and she cares.